Animesh911/Accumulation-curve/README.md

 ## Accumulation-curve

-Plot accumulation curve based on subsampling with repacement.
+Plot accumulation curve based on subsampling with replacement.

-Species accumulation curve (sollector's curve, species richness curve) are used to estimate number of species in a particular area.
+Species accumulation curve (collector's curve, species richness curve) are used to estimate number of species in a particular area.

 accumulation_curve.py takes input data as TSV file where each value is Taxonomic id.
 Here, algorithm performs sampling by fraction on columns and counts unique taxonomic id in a sample (ignoring unclassified taxonomic ids).
 This process is simulated and repeated for the specified sample fraction.